TickTeam/guide-tt/ticktick_web_app/how_to_add_tag_to_a_task.md

 Tags help you filter your to-dos across multiple lists.
 To check all tasks labeled by tags, you should first enable “TAGS” list in Labs:

+1.Sign in TickTick on web.

-1.Click your avatar in the upper-right hand of the page to select “Labs”.
+2.Click your avatar in the upper-right hand corner of the page to select “Labs”.

-2.Enable “Tags”.
+3.Enable “Tags”.

-3.You will find "TAGS" list in the List page.
+You will find "TAGS" list in the List page.

 ![](../images/image1.10.2W.png)